JackpunktG/taskman/README.md

 ## Installation
 Replace "tasks.db" with your desired database file path.
+Make a Crontab job with the -check command to get notified of upcoming appointments.
+Then you're ready to go!